Arthur151/ROMP/docs/evaluation.md

 ### Evaluation on 3DPW test set
 2 steps to re-implement our results in Tab.
-2 and Tab.3 of the main paper.
+2 and Tab.
+3 of the main paper.

-1. Set paths
+1. Set paths:
 a. change the dataset_rootdir in configs/eval_3dpw_test.yml to the absolute path of 3DPW datasets.
 b. change the model_path in configs/eval_3dpw_test.yml to the absolute path of model checkpoint.

 2. Run:
 ```bash